cl4es/cl4es.github.io/_posts/2020-04-27-Zip-Lookups.md

 to be neutral with regards to footprint and lookup hit performance.

 This bore fruit within days by avoiding a [redundant arraycopy](https://bugs.openjdk.java.net/browse/JDK-8242842).
-And then we improved on that with an optimization to [fold back-to-back lookups of "name" and "name/"](https://bugs.openjdk.java.net/browse/JDK-8242959).
+After that we improved on that with an optimization to [fold back-to-back lookups of "name" and "name/"](https://bugs.openjdk.java.net/browse/JDK-8242959).

-Leading up to this there was a flurry of patches from Eirik, which I dutifully merged, cleaned up, tested, and sometimes improved upon.
+Leading up to this was a flurry of patches from Eirik, which I dutifully merged, cleaned up, tested, and sometimes improved upon.

 <img src="/images/2020/zip_base_to_8242959.png" alt="From 124ns/op to 81ns/op on misses">

-That's the 35% reduction in lookup speed Eirik tweeted about right there - or a 1.5x speed-up, if you like.
+That's the 35% reduction in lookup speed right there - or a 1.5x speed-up, if you like.

 ### Going for allocation-free misses